varshakrsh/python-for-data-analytics-luke-barousse/README.md

 - The final project pulled all of this together into a real job market analysis.
 While I had worked on case studies before, this was the first time I got to pull off a perfect one with polished, presentation-ready visuals telling a clear story, with Luke's guidance walking me through the process.
 It gave me a real sense of what actual analytics work looks like, compared to the smaller exercises I'd worked through earlier in the course.

 ## Acknowledgment
 All credit for the course structure and teaching goes to Luke Barousse.
-This repo is just my own work following along.
+This repo is just my own work following along with his course.